marmelab/react-admin/packages/ra-core/src/store/README.md

 # Store

 The Store is react-admin's global, synchronous store.
-We use it to store state shared between several componenents and/or state that must be persisted across page reloads.
+We use it to store state shared between several componenents and/or state that must be persisted across page reloads (e.g. user preferences).

 Here are a few examples of elements stored in the store: